Which of the following best describes a single-step income statem... | Study Prep in Pearson+

 1

-Understand the concept of a single-step income statement: It is a financial statement that simplifies the presentation of income by grouping all revenues together and all expenses together, without separating operating and non-operating activities.
+Understand the concept of a single-step income statement: A single-step income statement is a simplified format where all revenues are grouped together, and all expenses are subtracted in one step to calculate net income.
+It does not separate variable and fixed costs or distinguish between operating and non-operating items.

-Recognize the structure of a single-step income statement: Total revenues are listed first, followed by total expenses.
-The net income is calculated by subtracting total expenses from total revenues.
+Compare the single-step income statement to the contribution format income statement: The contribution format income statement separates costs into variable and fixed categories to calculate the contribution margin, which is revenue minus variable costs.

-Compare the single-step income statement to other financial statements: Unlike a multi-step income statement, it does not calculate gross profit or separate operating and non-operating activities.
-It also differs from a balance sheet, which reports assets, liabilities, and equity, and a cash flow statement, which shows changes in cash flows from operating, investing, and financing activities.
+Analyze the options provided in the problem: Evaluate each statement to determine which one accurately describes the single-step income statement.
+For example, the single-step income statement does not report gross profit before operating expenses or separate operating and non-operating items.

 Watch next